CleanCut/green/README.md

 actually goes **Gray/Gray/Refactor** (at least on my terminal, which is gray text on black background).
 That's a shame.
 Even TV is in color these days.
 Why not terminal output?
-Even worse, the default output for most test runners is cluttered, hard-to-read, redundant, and the dang statuses are not aligned vertically!
+Even worse, the default output for most test runners is cluttered, hard-to-read, redundant, and the dang status indicators are not lined up in a vertical column!
 Green fixes all that.

 ### Features ###

 - **Colorful** - Terminal output makes good use of color when the terminal supports it.
-- **Clean** - Vertically-aligned statuses.
-Low redundancy in output.
+- **Clean** - Low redundancy in output.
+Result stats for each test is lined up in a vertical column.
 - **Fast** - Can run tests in independent subprocesses.
 - **Powerful** - Multi-target + auto-discovery.
 - **Traditional** - Use the normal `unittest` classes and methods for your unit tests.